VisActor/VChart/docs/assets/option/en/common/region.md

 ### stackInverse(boolean)

-Whether to reverse the order when stacking
+Supported since `1.4.0` version, Whether to reverse the order when stacking